rahilwazir/my-awesome-list/README.md

 - [professional-programming](https://github.com/charlax/professional-programming) - A collection of full-stack resources for programmers
 - [the-book-of-secret-knowledge](https://github.com/trimstray/the-book-of-secret-knowledge) - :star: A collection of awesome lists, manuals, blogs, hacks, one-liners, cli/web tools and more
 - [Awesome-Design-Tools](https://github.com/LisaDziuba/Awesome-Design-Tools) - The best design tools for everything
+- [awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally

 ### Unicode Character
 - [Unicode Character Ranges](http://jrgraphix.net/r/Unicode/)